 - They prefer PDF files, as do Upsticks.

 - Each document must be less than 5meg in size.

 - High quality/high resolution images, that are easy to read, even when you zoom in.

 - Each file clearly (and correctly) labelled in Spanish with your name and the contents of that file (e.g “Sam Smith – pasaporte completo” Sam Smith – full passport).

-- Scan your documents on a white background, face on to the document (as directly above as you can get) and watch out for shadows.
+- Scan your documents on a white background, face on to the document (as directly above as you can get) and watch out for shadows or flash reflection.

 Now, the techy stuff – how to produce a great set of documents